mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 | [261765](https://www.discogs.com/artist/261765) | J.P.
 Bulté      | 116        |
 | [265354](https://www.discogs.com/artist/265354) | Shelly Manne    | 115        |

 To be honest, I hadn't heard of anyone on this list except for Robert Pollard, who is best known for being the leader of the indie rock band Guided by Voices.
-The characteristic that unites most people on this list is that they can't decide on what to name their musical projects, with most 'groups' that they belong to consisting of similar people but being named differently.
-Several are electronic music producers that fall into this category.
+The characteristic that unites most people on this list is that they can't decide on what to name their musical projects, with most "groups" that they belong to consisting of similar people but being named differently.
+Several electronic music producers fall into this category.
 The rest of them genuinely were members of many groups, including a few jazz musicians.

 ### What artist has the most aliases?